Arthur Stace “Mr Eternity” Memorial

 Mr Arthur Stace became a Sydney legend for chalking the word “Eternity” on footpaths across Sydney, spanning 35 years.
 On the 30th of July 2018, Eastern Suburbs Memorial Park will be dedicating a special Bronze Memorial for the 51st Anniversary of his death, a significant date on which Arthur Stace entered “Eternity”.

-From these harsh beginnings, Stace went on to gain fame as a reformed alcoholic who converted to Christianity and spread his message of hope by chalking the word “Eternity” on footpaths in and around Sydney, from Martin Place to Parramatta, from 1932 to 1967.
+Despite these harsh beginnings, from 1932 to 1967 Stace went on to gain fame as a reformed alcoholic who converted to Christianity and spread his message of hope by chalking the word “Eternity” on footpaths in and around Sydney, to the suburbs and eventually country NSW before travelling to Melbourne.

-In an interview, Arthur Stace later said, “Eternity went ringing through my brain and suddenly I began crying and felt a powerful call from the Lord to write Eternity.”
-Even though Stace was illiterate and barely able to write his own name legibly, the word “Eternity” poured out of him in beautiful copperplate script.
-Driven by the hope his message might inspire others to lead a better life, he wrote the word an estimated 500,000 times on footpaths, railway station entrances and anywhere else he could think.
+In an interview, Arthur Stace later said, “Eternity went ringing through my brain and suddenly I began crying and felt a powerful call from the Lord to write "Eternity".
+I had a piece of chalk in my pocket and outside the Church, I bent down right there and wrote it."
+To his astonishment, the word came out smoothly, in perfect copperplate.
+He had always struggled with reading and writing and never thought he could write or spell the word.
+Arthur believed it was a gift from God.
+Driven by the hope his message might inspire others to lead a better life, he wrote the word an estimated 500,000 times over his lifetime, on footpaths, railway station entrances and anywhere else he could think.

 When Stace died in 1967, his final act of benevolence was to bequeath his body to science, so that it might help others.
 Perhaps inspired by his own visions of eternity, his final act of giving his body to science was one of the greatest gifts of all to human kind.